Introducing Gradle Build Cache Beta

 To use a shared, remote cache, we provide a recommended configuration that uses your continuous integration builds to populate a shared build cache and allows all developers to pull from that build cache.

 You’ll need a remote build cache backend to share between developers.
 We have put together an example nginx configuration you can use.
-We will also soon provide an integrated build cache backend that gives you insight into build cache usage.
+Gradle Enterprise provides an integrated build cache backend that gives you insight into build cache usage.